House passes same-sex marriage bill in retort to high court

 Approval of interracial marriage in the U.S. hit a six-decade high at 94% in September, according to Gallup.

-Ahead of Tuesday’s voting, a number of lawmakers joined protesters demonstrating against the abortion ruling outside the Supreme Court, which sits across from the Capitol and remains fenced off for security during tumultuous political times.
-Capitol Police said among those arrested were 16 members of Congress.
+Ahead of voting, a number of lawmakers joined protesters demonstrating against the abortion ruling outside the Supreme Court, which sits across from the Capitol and remains fenced off for security during tumultuous political times.
+The U.S. Capitol Police said among those arrested Tuesday were 16 members of Congress.

-“The extremist right-wing majority on the Supreme Court has put our country down a perilous path,” said Rep. Mary Gay Scanlon, D-Pa., in a floor speech setting Tuesday’s debate in motion.
+“The extremist right-wing majority on the Supreme Court has put our country down a perilous path,” said Rep. Mary Gay Scanlon, D-Pa., in a floor speech setting Tuesday’s process in motion.

 “It’s time for our colleagues across the aisle to stand up and be counted.
 Will they vote to protect these fundamental freedoms?
 Or will they vote to let states take those freedoms away?”

-In fact, almost none of the Republicans who rose to speak during the debate directly broached the subject of same-sex or interracial marriage.
+In fact, of all the Republicans who rose to speak during the morning debate, almost none directly broached the subject of same-sex or interracial marriage.

 “We are here for a political charade, we are here for political messaging,” said Rep. Jim Jordan of Ohio, the top Republican on the Judiciary Committee.